ror-community/ror-site/content/blog/2023-03-22-scholastica-case-study.md

 ### {{< figure src="/img/blog/scholastica/cschires.jpg" class="round-figure" alt="Cory Schires" >}} Cory Schires

 I would say it was the sales team and Brian Cody, our CEO.
 The sales team is obviously always talking to a lot of prospective customers and sometimes to current customers, and people are always asking for things.
 We're very dutiful about keeping notes on all of that and tracking what people are asking for.
-So while we heard it from the sales team,they're ultimately relaying customer requests.
+So while we heard it from the sales team, they're ultimately relaying customer requests.
 If enough people ask for something, we'll probably build it.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French